ksflow/ksflow/docs/topic-names.md

 Ksflow provides a namespaced `KafkaTopic` CRD to support kubernetes cluster multi-tenancy.

 To ensure that multiple KafkaTopics don't attempt to configure the same topic, ksflow uses the KafkaTopic namespace and name to construct the Kafka topic name.
-Additionally, a `ClusterKafkaClusterConfig` specifies the topic prefix to be used.
+Additionally, a `ClusterKafkaConfig` specifies the topic prefix to be used.
-The resulting topic in Kafka has the following structure: `<my-clusterkafkaclusterconfig-name>.<my-kafkatopic-namespace>.<my-kafkatopic-name>`.
+The resulting topic in Kafka has the following structure: `<my-clusterkafkaconfig-name>.<my-kafkatopic-namespace>.<my-kafkatopic-name>`.

 Let's take a look at an example provided in the Kafka documentation:
 > By project or product: Here, a team manages more than one project.
 Their credentials will be different for each project, so all the controls and settings will always be project related.